Arrow: Adaptive Scheduling Mechanisms for Disaggregated LLM Inference Architecture: Analysis

 \subsection{Request Processing}

-Figure \ref{fig:analysis-timeline} illustrates the complete request processing workflow in a typical PD-disaggregated system \cite{zhongDistServeDisaggregatingPrefill2024,kwonEfficientMemoryManagement2023}.
+Figure~\ref{fig:analysis-timeline} illustrates the complete request processing workflow in a typical PD-disaggregated system.
 Consider a request $r$ with output tokens $o_1 o_2 \cdots o_m$, the request is first dispatched to a prefill instance, experiencing prefill queuing delay $q_1$ before starting prefill computation (duration $p_1$).
 The system then waits ($q_2$) for a decode instance to fetch both the request and its corresponding KV Cache, with transfer time $c$.
 After decode queuing delay $q_3$, the decode instance begins iterative token generation, where each iteration produces one token with computation time $p_2$ through $p_m$.
-We assume that prefill instances process one request per batch, while decode instances maximizes batch size by grouping multiple decode requests within given batch size and GPU memory constraints.
-This scheduling approach is commonly used in existing PD-disaggregated systems \cite{kwonEfficientMemoryManagement2023, zhongDistServeDisaggregatingPrefill2024}.
+We assume that prefill instances process requests sequentially, while decode instances maximize batch size by grouping multiple decode requests within given batch size and GPU memory constraints.
+The rationale is that increasing the prefill batch size can hardly bring improvements in throughput; while enlarging the decode batch size can substantially enhance throughput~\cite{zhongDistServeDisaggregatingPrefill2024, patelSplitwiseEfficientGenerative2024, huShuffleInferDisaggregateLLM2025}.